amingilani/vidnote/README.md

 # Vidnote

-This project provides a containerized service that converts a video lecture into a formatted Markdown document, complete with correlated slide screenshots.
+Converts a video lecture into a formatted Markdown document, complete with correlated slide screenshots.
 It uses OpenAI's Whisper for transcription and PySceneDetect for extracting slide images.

+**Note:** This is heavily vibe coded for the purpose.
+I have no use for this tool apart from converting older video lectures at [clares.ca](https://www.clares.ca/) into more maintainble markdown files.

+## Example

+See the transcript for the following video [here](example/transcript.md)

 [![Video Walkthrough](example/images/scene_001.jpg)](http://files.clares.ca/video79386405-A6D2-4BE7-BC63-157EC1EF9191.mp4)